deliasi/cse15l-lab-reports/LabReport4.md

 <img src = "https://raw.githubusercontent.com/deliasi/cse15l-lab-reports/main/Screen%20Shot%202023-05-20%20at%209.46.54%20PM.png">
 </li>

-## Step 2: Clone your fork of the repository from your Github account
+## Step 5: Clone your fork of the repository from your Github account
 I used the command

         git clone git@github.com:deliasi/lab7 <enter>

-<li> A quick way to clone my fork respitory into my github was by generating ssh keys.
+<li> A quick way to clone my fork respiratory into my github was by generating ssh keys.
 This way, I was able to
         use the command above and then press enter to clone.
 <img src = "https://raw.githubusercontent.com/deliasi/cse15l-lab-reports/main/Screen%20Shot%202023-05-20%20at%2010.25.09%20PM.png">
 </li>

-## Step 3: Run the tests, demonstrating that they fail
+## Step 6: Run the tests, demonstrating that they fail
 I used the commands to run the tests

         cd lab7 <enter>